Patoski-patoski/TZ-Converter/README.md

 ## USE CASES

-It's Monday, I just received a push notification on slack about a meeting scheduled to hold at 13:30 WET.
+It's Monday, I just received an email about a meeting scheduled to hold at 13:30 WET.
 Holy sheet, what is WET?
 Panic Panic.
 Panic no more brethren, the T-Z converter is here.
 Just select the name of your country and I would give you an accurate converted time.